zooko/smalloc/README.md

 The variables are laid out in memory first.
 Area number is most significant, followed by slab number.
-This is "column-wise" order when looking at Figure 3 above.
+This is "column-wise" order when looking at Figure 7 above.
 So in memory, first the `eac` and `flh` for area 0 and slab 0 are laid out, and then the `eac` and `flh` for area 0 and slab 1, and so on.
+Since area 0 is first, all of its variables (up to and including slab 17 variables) are laid out in memory before the first variables from area 1 are.

-Following the variables, the free lists for slabs 0 and 1 are laid out, with area number most significant.
+Following the variables, the free lists for slabs 0, 1, and 2 are laid out, with area number most significant, then slab number, then slot number.
+This is "column-wise" order when looking at Figure 8.

 Following the free lists, the data slots are laid out in memory, with area number most significant, then slab number, then slot number.
-This is "column-wise" order when looking at Figure 2 above.
-So in memory, first all the data slots for area 0, slab 0 are laid out, and then all the data slots for area 0, slab 1, and so on.
-Since area 0 is laid out first, all of its slabs, including slab 11 and beyond, are laid out in memory before any of area 1's slabs are.
+This is "column-wise" order when looking at Figure 6 above.
+Like with the variables, this means that all of the slabs for area 0 (up to and including slab 17) are laid out in memory before the first slab from area 1.

 ### Alignment